Language Guide for Ramen Tourists: Essential Japanese Phrases for Tourists When Ordering Ramen

 Step 4: Customizing Your Bowl — Mastering the Basic Japanese Phrases for Flavor

-Many ramen-ya let you personalize your noodles, broth, and even choose your favorite topping to enhance your ramen.
+Many ramen-ya let you personalize your noodles, broth, and even choose your favorite topping to enhance your ramen experience.
 This is when you might hear: “Men no katasa wa?” – “How firm would you like your noodles?”

 Options: